Hire for Attitude and Cultural Fit (#3 Agile HR Theme)

 Building a vigorous workforce starts with identifying, attracting, and hiring the right people.
 But finding top talent is increasingly difficult, which leaves organizations to deal with considerable financial impacts.

-This is how Agile Enterprises get a competitive edge to Talent Acquisition:
+This is how Agile Enterprises get a competitive edge on Talent Acquisition:

 - Build a strong employer brand: Agile is a magnet for talented people.
 Enterprises can – and should – endorse and promote their employer brand accordingly.

 - Proactively attract & engage talent: Recruitment starts long before a new vacancy comes up.
 The Talent Acquisition team must continuously reach out and connect with interesting people to pull them into the talent pipeline.

 - Employ for attitude & cultural fit: Professional expertise is important, but Agile teams prosper when they hire candidates with the right attitude and cultural fit.
 After all, their success depends on the collective and collaborative skills of the team.

 - Inspire candidates with a larger sense of purpose: Agile people need a sense of purpose.
 Letting candidates experience what drives the organization is the best way to inspire them.
 This is strengthened by being genuine and dependable throughout the whole process.

 - Make a solid, team-based decision: Talent acquisition is a shared responsibility and no hiring decision should be made without the backing of the team.
 After all no employee can thrive without team support.
 Therefore, the team must be actively included in the hiring process.